cositools/cosi-data-challenge-2/README.md

 Ti44_SNsurprise_x50_3months_unbinned_data.fits.gz <br />

 **Input Models:**  <br />
-This is the description of the source models for point like Ti44 line emission in the Galaxy at 1157.02 keV.
-There are four models of supernova remnants with only the Ti44 line emission included.
+There are four models of supernova remnants with only the Ti44 line emission (1157.02 keV) included.
 The line is a broadened Gaussian with a Doppler broadening of 5000 km/s, corresponding to roughly 8.2 keV (1 sigma value).
 For this data challange, only the fluxes are important, so that we see if we detect the sources.
 The sources are: Cas A, SN1987A, G1.9+0.3, and SNsurprise.

 **Goals:** <br />
-1) Identification of 44Ti sources in the Milky Way.
+1) Identification of Ti44 sources in the Milky Way.
 2) Creating TS maps in only the Ti44 line.
 3) Fitting the spectrum of a Gaussian line at inferred positions.
 4) Identifty the SN surprise.